-What To Expect at a Vail Pot Shop
+What To Expect at a Vail Marijuana Dispensary

-You can’t just walk in, you will need to ring a buzzer at the dispensary, and you’ll definitely be asked to show photo ID, no matter your age.
-You can also expect camera surveillance as state law requires that dispensaries record who’s doing all the buying and selling.
+You probably won’t walk right in.
+Most likely, you’ll need to ring a buzzer to be let through a locked door.
+Then, you’ll definitely be asked to show photo ID, no matter your age.
+You can also expect camera surveillance as state law requires this.
 Dispensaries are often cash-only businesses so they usually put extra security measures in place.
 Which brings us to the next point.

-Few dispensaries will accept any form of payment other than cash.
+Though credit card is starting to become more common at Colorado marijuana dispensaries, cash is still the only form of payment most of the time.
 Because of the discrepancies between state and federal marijuana laws, banking for marijuana-related business owners can be limited.
-Recognizing this, some dispensaries conveniently house an ATM.
+As a result, some dispensaries conveniently house an ATM for customers who don’t carry much cash.
 Otherwise, bring your cash, not your card.

 Take your time

 Buying Marijuana at a dispensary is not just simply saying you want some weed.